databrickslabs/ucx/README.md

 After [`create-table-mapping` command](#create-table-mapping-command) is executed, you can run this command to have the required UC catalogs and schemas created.
 This command is supposed to be run before migrating tables to UC using [table migration process](#Table-Migration).
 Catalog & Schema ACL:
-create-catalogs-schemas cmd also applies any catalog and schema ACL from existing clusters.
+`create-catalogs-schemas` command also applies any catalog and schema ACL from existing clusters.
 For Azure it checks if there are any interactive cluster or sql warehouse which has service principals configured to access storage.
-It maps the storage account to the tables which has external location on those storage account created and grants USAGE access to the schema and catalog if at least one such table is migrated to it.
+It maps the storage account to the tables which has external location on those storage account created and grants `USAGE` access to the schema and catalog if at least one such table is migrated to it.
 For AWS, it checks any instance profiles mapped to the interactive cluster or sql warehouse.
 It checks the mapping of instance profiles to the bucket.
-It then maps the bucket to the tables which has external location on those bucket created and grants USAGE access to the schema and catalog if at least one such table is migrated to it.
+It then maps the bucket to the tables which has external location on those bucket created and grants `USAGE` access to the schema and catalog if at least one such table is migrated to it.
 [[back to top](#databricks-labs-ucx)]